refile/refile/README.md

 ## How it works

-Defile consists of three parts:
+Defile consists of several parts:

-1. Backends, cache and persist files
+1. Backends: cache and persist files
-2. Model attachments, map files to model columns
+2. Model attachments: map files to model columns
-3. Rack middleware, streams files and optionally manipulates them
+3. A Rack application: streams files and accepts uploads
+4. Rails helpers: conveniently generate markup in your views
+4. A JavaScript library: facilitates direct uploads

 Let's look at each of these in more detail!